KillzXGaming/Mario-Kart-8-Blender-Path-XML-Exporter/README.md

 # Mario-Kart-8-Blender-Path-XML-Exporter
 This is a tool for exporting path data into a usable convertable XML format for yamlconv.

+# This tool is in beta!
+I do not advise using this until I release this in the releases section of this.
+Many things are not complete or simply not usable yet.

 ## Supports:

 - Lap Paths